Acgua/ioBroker.fully-mqtt/README.md

 ## Credits

 Many thanks to @arteck (https://github.com/arteck) for [ioBroker.fullybrowser](https://github.com/arteck/ioBroker.fullybrowser).
-While I planned to just extend to use the existing adapter for an MQTT enhancement, I finally decided to write a new adapter in TypeScript and include latest ioBroker development features, as I anyway would have had to rewrite approx. 70-80% of the code for the MQTT integration.
+While I planned to extend his adapter to include MQTT, I finally decided to write a new adapter in TypeScript and include latest ioBroker development features, as I anyway would have had to rewrite approx. 70-80% of the code for the MQTT integration.
 Once this ioBroker.fully-mqtt adapter is tested accordingly and runs stable, I would love to merge this Fully MQTT adapter into [ioBroker.fullybrowser](https://github.com/arteck/ioBroker.fullybrowser) to just have one single adapter for the ioBroker community.

 ## Changelog